ParisSaclayChangePoint/ParisSaclayChangePoint.github.io/info.md

-We could consider providing financial support for workshop speakers (for travelling and accomodation expensives).
+We could consider providing financial support for workshop speakers (for travelling and accommodation expenses).
 Please do not hesitate to contact us for that and for any other questions (<vincent.runge@univ-evry.fr> and <ctruong@ens-paris-saclay.fr>).

 ***